 Board Members must be the owner of at least 1 condominium unit in the Disharoon Ridge Condominium Association.
 They do not need to actually live in a unit to serve on the board.
 Board Members are elected at the Annual Meeting which is held, generally, around July 4th (Saturday closest to the holiday).
-They serve for one year beginning at the time of election at the annual meeting until the next election.
+[Because of Covid19 safety issues, the 2020 Annual Meeting will be held August 1 at 1 PM.
+An optional “meet and greet” at 12 Noon is available with the opportunity to BYO lunch and visit with neighbors.
+This will be held at the POA Canoe Lodge.]
+Board Members serve for one year beginning at the time of election at the annual meeting until the next election.

 Current Board Members are as follows:

 Lewis Richardson, President 404-992-4167

 Roger Estill, Treasurer 770-354-7008